 "I want my community to come up with me.
 My goal is to help people get a return on their investment and create generational wealth for their families."
 United by her village, it looks like that dream will come true sooner than she thought.

-xoNecole: Your company, Listeners Brands, recently announced that it will be going public, and you’ve invited your community to be a part of investing in your company via crowdfunding.
+xoNecole: Your company, Listeners Brands, recently announced an equity crowdfunding campaign that offers shares to the public via crowdfunding.
 Take us through the vision behind this, especially in terms of building generational wealth?

 Kim Lewis: As Black women, we all experience that when we get so excited about a brand, we rally behind it, we go and buy out the shelves in the store, and then, when they sell, we don't get anything for it.
 It's two things to that: On one side, businesses are in business to make money and to have acquisition.
 That's just how things go.
 But then, pair it with Black people being used by the system over time and not being able to keep wealth because people are keeping it from us or not allowing us to get it when we help to create value somewhere and one person gets to benefit from it, even though we all participated.
 Every time you purchase a product, you're creating value because you're creating revenue for the brand.
 A brand's evaluation is solely based on its revenue.
 It's the consumers that build the brand.

 So for me, I was like man, if we ever sell our company—if we ever IPO—our customers won't get anything and they're the ones creating this value.
 And I wanted to open up my investment realm to them instead of making some rich person richer.
 I really wanted my community to come up with me, so if we make money, you make money.

 You were also featured on 'Shark Tank'!
 We’ve seen other Black-owned businesses on the show who have either walked away from a deal, or investors just didn’t see the vision.
 What was your biggest lesson from being on the show?